Battle of Plassey, 1757

 [1][2]Evidence: Medium

-The events of 1970 matter because they showed both the vulnerability and the political will of East PakistanThe eastern wing of Pakistan from 1955 to 1971, corresponding broadly to present-day Bangladesh..
-The Bhola cyclone intensified anger at state neglect, and the election established an unambiguous democratic claim to rule.
-When that mandate was blocked, the path from AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework. politics to national liberation became far shorter and more explosive.
+The events of 1970 matter because they showed both the ecological vulnerability and the democratic will of East PakistanThe eastern wing of Pakistan from 1955 to 1971, corresponding broadly to present-day Bangladesh..
+When relief failure and denied majority rule were combined, the road from AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework. politics to national liberation became much shorter and more explosive.

 [1][2]Evidence: Medium

-The events of 1970 matter because they showed both the vulnerability and the political will of East PakistanThe eastern wing of Pakistan from 1955 to 1971, corresponding broadly to present-day Bangladesh..
-The Bhola cyclone intensified anger at state neglect, and the election established an unambiguous democratic claim to rule.
-When that mandate was blocked, the path from AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework. politics to national liberation became far shorter and more explosive.
+The events of 1970 matter because they showed both the ecological vulnerability and the democratic will of East PakistanThe eastern wing of Pakistan from 1955 to 1971, corresponding broadly to present-day Bangladesh..
+When relief failure and denied majority rule were combined, the road from AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework. politics to national liberation became much shorter and more explosive.

 [1][2]Evidence: Medium

-The events of 1970 matter because they showed both the vulnerability and the political will of East PakistanThe eastern wing of Pakistan from 1955 to 1971, corresponding broadly to present-day Bangladesh..
-The Bhola cyclone intensified anger at state neglect, and the election established an unambiguous democratic claim to rule.
-When that mandate was blocked, the path from AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework. politics to national liberation became far shorter and more explosive.
+The events of 1970 matter because they showed both the ecological vulnerability and the democratic will of East PakistanThe eastern wing of Pakistan from 1955 to 1971, corresponding broadly to present-day Bangladesh..
+When relief failure and denied majority rule were combined, the road from AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework. politics to national liberation became much shorter and more explosive.

 [1][2]Evidence: Medium